Gunnison Valley High School Student Handbook

 Public display of affection will not be tolerated within the building, during school activities, or on the campus.
 Holding hands is the limit.
 Respect each other as young men and ladies should.

 Possession or use of any illegal drug by students is prohibited on any school property or in any building owned or operated by Board of Education or while representing Gunnison High School in any fashion.
 Regardless of the student's age, it is illegal to use, or to have in possession alcohol, tobacco (including chew, vapes, etc.), or illegal drugs.
 The penalty for possession or use of tobacco is a $50.00 fine, 1 day suspension, and a referral to Juvenile Court.
 Violations of alcohol and/or drugs will be turned over to the local civil authorities.
 Violators may also be expelled or suspended from school or placed on a Home School program.
 Non-Tobacco snuff and vaping paraphernalia is not allowed on school property.
 It will be dealt with as though it were a tobacco product.
 Gunnison High School follows district policies JHB and JFCI.
 Tobacco products are not allowed within 1000 feet of the school property.

 Class attendance is a joint responsibility shared by the student, parent/guardian, and school personnel.
-The attendance policy is intended to hold the student accountable for his/her attendance.
+The attendance policy is intended to hold the student accountable for his/her attendance, advisory period included.
 The purpose of this policy is to encourage academic success.

 Each teacher has and will enforce a grading policy that addresses attendance and tardies which include negative consequences for excessive absences and tardies.
 In addition to this policy, teachers will hold a conference with all students who are absent four times in one quarter.
 If the student is absent an additional two times, he/she will be sent to the assistant principal’s office where they will jointly work with the parents to improve the attendance problem.
 Attendance pertains to any school period regular class, coop (advisory), assemblies etc.